miroslawmajka/cucumber-boilerplate/README.md

 # Lint the JavaScript
 npm run lint

-# Run the end-to-end testing by starting a local Express app, running WebdriverIO Cucumber scenarios and close down the app
+# Run the end-to-end testing by starting a local Express app,
+# running WebdriverIO Cucumber scenarios and close down the app
-npm e2e
+npm test
 ```